 There was a rumor going around in one of my cat lover groups that cats will go to the bathroom where coffee grounds were spread.
 This was not true… in fact, our cat Oppie loved coffee beans.
 This cat would do anything for a sip of coffee and a whole coffee bean.
 I had to use lids on my coffee cups while in the garden with this feline!

 I’ve heard that adding the coffee grounds to your garden creates a slug and snail barrier.
 The critters don’t like how the coffee grounds are abrasive, so a barrier of grounds placed near slug-prone plants may just save them from these garden pests.
 From my personal experience, I do believe this is true.
 In a garden where I have hostas and low light, I use to get many snails and the one thing I changed over the years was sprinkling used coffee grounds in that area.
+Mixing in other mulch to this space helps the coffee grounds break down as well.

 What I do with My Coffee Grounds